 - Senior care

 The number and range of possibilities allow individuals to tailor their social work careers to their interests.
-For example, people who enjoy doing research but prefer not to do it in a scientific setting can conduct studies on public health issues in the community.
-People who want to help children but don’t want to be teachers can work in the child welfare field.
+Therefore, people who enjoy doing research, but who would prefer not to do it in a scientific setting, can conduct studies on public health issues in the community.
+People who want to help children, but don’t want to be teachers, can work in the child welfare field.

 A career in social work has many advantages.
 Not only will you help others, but you will also learn and grow from the challenges presented by the job.
 People and communities will continue to need help to develop and thrive, and social workers are trained and positioned to offer the help they need.

-Choosing one of the many career options in the social work field can seem overwhelming.
+Choosing one of the many social work career paths can be difficult.
+However, at GCU your generalist degree will let you explore all areas with a goal to be ready to work with diverse populations and settings.
 If this is the case for you, here are a few popular subfields to hone in on.

-Graduates with a degree in social work often go into the mental health field.
-Some advance their education with a master’s degree or PhD to become a counselor or therapist.
+Graduates with a degree in social work often go into the mental health field.3 Some may decide to pursue the qualifications necessary to obtain licensure as a counselor or therapist.
 These professionals can not only help patients manage and thrive in their day-to-day lives but can also assist them in finding services like employment or housing.

 Other mental health professionals work in substance abuse facilities and rehabilitation centers, supporting patients through their recovery journeys.
 They can help patients refocus on priorities, such as their families, and can advocate for future employment, education and other services.

 Another field social workers commonly pursue is senior care.
 In this field, they advocate for older adults and help them maximize their independence and quality of life.
 Professionals in this specialization help older adults set and work toward personal health and wellness goals.
-They respond to their clients’ needs by helping them live the best lives they are capable of.
+They respond to their clients’ needs by helping them live their best life.

 The Public Sector